dialectic-design-org/hyperobjects-macos-docs/docs/concepts/Dialogues.md

+---
+sidebar_position: 1
+---

 # Dialogues

-To explore & define concepts dialectically in concert or in collaboration with others, part of the system should allow myself to create & tune visualisations which are dynamically interacting with other systems & performers.
+To explore & define concepts dialectically in concert or in collaboration with others, part of the system should allow for live creation and tuning of visualisations which are dynamically interacting with other systems & performers.

+## Synthesis

+## Control modalities

 ## Systems to interface with